DonRyuDragoni/ODE.rs/CONTRIBUTING.md

 While you're at it, please recheck your math and make sure that my code is the one doing the wrong thing.

-Finally, submit an issue here on GitHub, containing all the needed details I need to reproduce the problem, and, if relevant, come up with a unit test, so this issue won't come again in the future.
+Finally, submit an issue here on GitHub, making sure to report all the needed details to reproduce the problem (and, if relevant and possible, come up with a unit test, so this issue won't come again in the future).

 After submitting the issue, if you want to solve it yourself, please, feel free to submit a pull request.
-More on this in the [Solving Issues](#Solving issues) section bellow.
+More on this in the [Solving Issues](#solving-issues) section bellow.

 ## Solving issues